sav-che/TL-2/Authors/Cobelli, Ruggero {std. R. Cobelli}.md

-> [!cite] BHL link: this entry starts at [page 231](https://www.biodiversitylibrary.org/item/103860#page/241/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 231](https://www.biodiversitylibrary.org/page/33265908) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Cobelli, Ruggero (1838-1921), Italian physician and mycologist, born and died at Rovereto as town-physician, sometime assistant of physiology at the University of Padova, his alma mater. (*R. Cobelli*).
+Cobelli, Ruggero (1838-1921), Italian physician and mycologist, born and died at Rovereto as town-physician, sometime assistant of physiology at the University of Padova, his alma mater.
+**Abbreviated name**: *R. Cobelli*

 #### Herbarium and types